CarolCupas/carolcupaswebsite/_drafts/jugar-para-ganar.md

 > You turned my wailing into dancing; you removed my sackcloth and clothed me with joy,

-I attest of it.
-I have experienced touch storms (difficulties) but God is faithful, he always gives me a sweet refuge and shows me a peaceful bonanza at the end of the storm.
+I attest that it's true.
+I have experienced harsh storms (difficulties) but God is faithful, he always gives me a sweet refuge and shows me a peaceful bonanza at the end of the storm.